 The SHS physical survey is a dwelling-based survey of the home and surrounding area and uses a 14 page paper form formatted for use with digital pens.
-There were no changes to the form in 2015.
+There were some changes to the paper form in 2016, e.g. a new question was added which looks at whether either of the meters (electric or gas) are prepayment.
+These were retained in the 2017 form.

-The physical survey form can be found in the publications section of the current SHCS website15.
+The physical survey form can be found in the publications section of the current SHCS website14.
 The survey form included sections relating to:

 - type and age of the dwelling;

 - types of defects;

 - types of amenities;

 - heating systems and insulation;

 - dwelling measurements;

 - external construction and materials used;

-- external repairs required; and
+- · external repairs required; and

 - Statutory Action and Tolerable Standards.

-http://www.scotland.gov.uk/Topics/Statistics/SHCS/Downloads
+14 https://www2.gov.scot/Topics/Statistics/SHCS/Downloads